RapidSoftwareSolutions/Marketplace-Streetlayer-Package/README.md

 ## How to get credentials:
 0. Go to [Streetlayer website](https://streetlayer.com)
 1. Log in or create a new account
-2. Go to [Dashboard page](https://streetlayer.com/dashboard) to get your API key
+2. Go to [Dashboard page](https://streetlayer.com/dashboard) to get your API key.

 ## Streetlayer.validateAddress
 Verify the provided address